LynaCap/AGILEAVENGERS-SPRING2024-SQA/REPO.md

 <img width="468" alt="image" src="https://github.com/LynaCap/AGILEAVENGERS-SPRING2024-SQA/assets/125221326/acd158e0-362b-4b3f-b2e0-54d7c3f93f5d">

+Lessons Learned: Learned how to build a Git Hook to help automatically identify security weaknesses.
+Also learned about the tools that can be used to identify security weaknesses.

 4.b.
 Create a fuzz.py file that will automatically fuzz 5 Python methods of your choice.
 Report any bugs you discovered by the fuzz.py file. fuzz.py will be automatically executed from GitHub actions.
 (20%)